AaronRohrbacher/went-to-bali-mwahaha/README.md

 * Admins can now add/edit/delete projects right from the site!
   * Added links to add/edit/delete for admins only in index.html.erb in products view.
 Thanks for pre-authorizing!
 Added update and delete functions in product controller, added flash messages for said functions.
 Added form partial for add/edit, updated "password" to "price" in said form.
 Changed price from number to text field to allow decimals in form partial.

+* Add validations for products- no more blank titles!
+  * added basic validation to product model.